wanelo/counter-cache/README.md

 [Rails Counter Caches](http://railscasts.com/episodes/23-counter-cache-column) are a convenient way to keep counters on models that have many children.
 Without them, you always do live counts, which do not scale.
-But at high scale, Rails counter caches create update contention on singe models, especially for social sites where any single model might become extremely popular.
+But at high scale, Rails counter caches create update contention on single models, especially for social sites where any single model might become extremely popular.
 Many web requests trying to update the same row creates database deadlocks and kills performance due to locking and an uncontrollable increase in iops.